warrenbuckley/Setup-MSBuild/README.md

-# setup-MSBuild
+# setup-CSC

-This action sets up MSBuild.exe as a CLI tool for use in actions by:
+This action sets up csc.exe as a CLI tool for use in actions by:
-- optionally downloading and caching a version of VSWhere.exe to help find the latest MSBuild on the machine
+- optionally downloading and caching a version of VSWhere.exe to help find the latest CSC on the machine
-- Adds the location of the MSBuild to the PATH
+- Adds the location of the CSC to the PATH

 # Usage